julianeon/julianeon/glitch_guide.md

 ## striper

-In this app, stripes of different text cris-cross the screen, with text in the center.
+In this app, stripes of different colors crisscross the screen, with text in the center.

 ![stripes on a page](./glitch_striper.png)